 Originally started as the citrus-growing extension of UC Berkeley, UC Riverside became its own campus in 1959.
 It holds true to its heritage, though, with over 1000 species of citrus trees on campus and ongoing botany research by both professors and students.
 Ever had a “Cutie?”
 They were developed at UC Riverside!
 And UCR botanists created all of the plants for the movie “Avatar.”

-The sciences are very strong at Riverside; the new medical school just opened in 2013, and 24 spots are reserved for UCR undergrads.
+The sciences are very strong at Riverside; the new medical school opened in 2013, and 24 spots are reserved for students who graduate from UC Riverside as undergrads.
 Students majoring the health professions have separate advisors; the entymology program is ranked #2.
-While only 10% of the students are engineers, the programs are well-funded in this area.
+While only 10% of the students are engineers, Riverside’s engineering programs are well-funded and quite strong.

 The College of Humanities, Arts and Social Sciences has 20 departments and 60 of the 90 majors available on campus.
 Each year the college hosts a theme – this year it’s “Justice” – around which lectures, discussions, service events and other activities are organized.
 UC Riverside is the only UC campus with a major in Creative Writing.